benbranyon/featheredquill/wp-content/plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 === WordPress Simple Shopping Cart ===
 Contributors: Tips and Tricks HQ, Ruhul Amin, wptipsntricks, mbrsolution, mra13 Donate link: https://www.tipsandtricks-hq.com
-Tags: cart, shopping cart, WordPress shopping cart, Paypal shopping cart, sell, selling, sell products, online shop, shop, e-commerce, wordpress ecommerce, wordpress store, store, PayPal cart widget, sell digital products, sell service, digital downloads, paypal, paypal cart, e-shop, compact cart, coupon, discount
-Requires at least: 5.5
+Tags: cart, shopping cart, WordPress shopping cart, Paypal shopping cart, sell, sell products, stripe, shop, e-commerce, wordpress ecommerce, wordpress store, store, PayPal cart widget, sell digital products, sell service, digital downloads, paypal, paypal cart, Requires at least: 5.5
-Tested up to: 6.2
+Tested up to: 6.5
-Stable tag: 4.6.4
+Stable tag: 5.0.5
 License: GPLv2 or later

-Very easy to use Simple WordPress PayPal Shopping Cart Plugin.
+Very easy to use Simple WordPress Shopping Cart Plugin.
 Great for selling products online in one click from your WordPress site.

 == Description ==

-WordPress Simple PayPal Shopping Cart allows you to create 'Add to Cart' buttons for your products or services on your site.
+The WordPress Simple Shopping Cart plugin allows you to create 'Add to Cart' buttons for your products or services on your site.
 This simple shopping cart plugin lets you sell products and services directly from your own WordPress site and turns your WP blog into an e-commerce site.

+With this plugin, your customers have the convenience of paying for their selected items using popular payment gateways such as PayPal and/or Stripe.

-It also allows you to add/display the shopping cart on any post, page or sidebar easily.
+It allows you to add/display the shopping cart on any post, page or sidebar easily.
 The shopping cart shows the user what they currently have in the cart and allows them to change quantity or remove the items.

 https://www.youtube.com/watch?v=dJgGdD-tZW4

 You will be able to create products by using shortcodes dynamically.

-The shopping cart output will be responsive if you are using it with a responsive theme.
+If you have a responsive theme, the shopping cart's output will adapt seamlessly to ensure a mobile-friendly shopping experience.

-You can sell digital products via this plugin easily too.
-The following video shows how you can sell your digital media files using the simple cart plugin:
+Furthermore, this plugin provides a simple solution for selling digital products.
+To see a demonstration of how you can effectively sell your digital media files using the simple cart plugin, please refer to the following video:

 https://www.youtube.com/watch?v=gPvXac_j_lI

-This plugin is a lightweight solution (with minimal number of lines of code and minimal options) so it doesn't slow down your site.
+Designed as a lightweight solution with minimal lines of code and a streamlined set of options, this plugin ensures optimal site performance.
+Moreover, it is designed to be a low maintenance solution, minimizing the likelihood of frequent site disruptions caused by upgrades.
+With this plugin, you can enjoy a stable and hassle-free shopping cart functionality while maintaining the overall stability of your website.

+It offers the newest/latest PayPal Commerce Platform (PPCP) checkout option.
+You can enable it in the settings menu of the plugin.

 The plugin also has an option to use the smart PayPal payment buttons.
-You can enable the PayPal smart button option in the settings menu of the plugin.
 The following video shows a checkout demo using PayPal smart button.

 https://www.youtube.com/watch?v=m0yDWDmtpKI

-It can be integrated with the NextGen Photo Gallery plugin to accommodate the selling of photographs from your gallery.

-WP simple PayPal Cart Plugin, interfaces with the PayPal sandbox to allow for testing.
+WP Simple Cart Plugin, interfaces with the PayPal sandbox and Stripe testmode to allow for testing.

 For video tutorial, screenshots, detailed documentation, support and updates, please visit:

 [WP Simple Cart Details Page](https://www.tipsandtricks-hq.com/wordpress-simple-paypal-shopping-cart-plugin-768) or
 [WP Simple Cart Documentation](https://www.tipsandtricks-hq.com/ecommerce/wp-shopping-cart)